Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 ###Port Scanning with NMAP

 NMAP will send a SYN packet to the target port, if the target port is open, it will response with a SYN-ACK packet.
 If it is closed it will respond with a RST packet.
-If nmap doesnt recieve a SYN-ACK or RST, there is a firewall or the ports are filtered.
+If nmap doesnt recieve a SYN-ACK or RST, there is a firewall or the filter.
 The port still can be open.

 - `nmap 192.168.1.100` SYN port scan to 1000 most common ports
 - `nmap -Pn 192.168.1.100` same command but without ping